 Growing Vital Churches

 The LCAQD has strong rural roots.
-When times are hard on the land we simply want to remember the generosity of those who helped build the LCAQD, and send some of the love and care back the other way, to church members or to other folk who cross our path.
+When times are hard on the land, we simply want to remember the generosity of those who helped build the LCAQD.
+We want to send some of the love and care back the other way, to church members or to other folk who cross our path.
 Some of the ways we do this are through:

 - a visit and a listening ear